1975 24 Hours of Le Mans: Regulations

 The ongoing fuel-crisis was having a growing impact on international motor-racing, as critics saw the sport as a profligate waste of petrol.
 The Automobile Club de l'Ouest (ACO), ever wanting to follow its original mandate to advance automobile technology, put in radical measures to provide a solution.
 All cars had to go 20 laps before refuelling with petrol and oil – roughly equivalent to 270 km, around 7mpg, for a 25% improvement.
 As a reference, the Matras had only done 16 laps between their fuel stops in 1974.
 Fuel tank sizes were also limited in size.

 These, however, put it out of step with the CSI (Commission Sportive Internationale - the FIA’s regulations body) and the FIA therefore removed the Le Mans 24 Hours from the World Championship calendar.
-This had happened before when the FIA had excluded Le Mans in 1956 because of their stricter safety requirements.
+This had happened before when the FIA had excluded Le Mans in 1956 because of their stricter safety requirements after the 1955 disaster.
 It can also be pointed out that Le Mans races prior to 1960 had run to refuelling restrictions.
 For its part, the CSI had postponed the introduction of its new Group 5 “silhouette” rules until 1976.

-The ACO also introduced a new “GTX” (Le Mans Grand Touring Experimental) class for GT cars to use non-homologated equipment.
+The ACO also introduced a new “GTX” (Le Mans Grand Touring Experimental) class for GT cars to use non-homologated equipment like the brand new Porsche 930 turbo.
 It also opened up its entry list to Group 3 GTs, alongside the Group 5, 4 and 2 cars.
 Finally, the ACO allowed teams to replace any pieces of equipment during the race, but the defective parts had to be given to the ACO technical team.
 This year, the ACO also gave a prize to the car which used the smallest amount of fuel.
 Also the Index of Thermal Efficiency was now opened to all car classes.

 Since the race's inception in 1923, the Le Mans circuit had incorporated using public highways.
 An ambitious plan in the early 1970s had been proposed to build a new Mulsanne Straight parallel to the main road and bypassing the Mulsanne corner.
 However, by 1975 with the economic recession and reduced interest in motor-racing, no work had been started, and in the end the project was cancelled later in the year.